-- It is currently unclear how long antibodies persist following infection; and
+- It is unclear how long antibodies persist following infection; and

-- It is currently unclear whether the presence of antibodies confers protective immunity against future infection.
+- It is unclear whether the presence of antibodies confers protective immunity against future infection.

-In communities where the prevalence of SARS-CoV-2 infection is low, the proportion of false positives among all positive test results may be quite high.
-In these situations, confirmatory testing using another antibody assay, ideally one that uses a different antigenic target (e.g., the nucleocapsid phosphoprotein if the first assay targeted the spike glycoprotein), can substantially improve the probability that persons with positive test results are antibody positive.
+In communities that have a low prevalence of SARS-CoV-2 infection, the proportion of positive test results that are false positives may be quite high.
+In these situations, confirmatory testing using a distinct antibody assay, ideally one that uses a different antigenic target (e.g., the nucleocapsid phosphoprotein if the first assay targeted the spike protein), can substantially improve the probability that persons with positive test results are antibody positive.

 Assuming that the test is reliable, serologic tests that identify recent or prior SARS-CoV-2 infection may be used to:

-- Estimate the proportion of the population exposed to SARS-CoV-2.
+- Estimate the proportion of the population that has been exposed to SARS-CoV-2

-- Determine how to separate persons in congregate settings (e.g., schools, dormitories, correctional facilities) based on SARS-CoV-2 status; or
+- Make decisions about how to group persons in congregate settings (e.g., schools, dormitories, correctional facilities)

-- Determine whether persons should return to the workplace.
+- Determine whether persons may return to the workplace

 - Kucirka LM, Lauer SA, Laeyendecker O, Boon D, Lessler J. Variation in false-negative rate of reverse transcriptase polymerase chain reaction-based SARS-CoV-2 tests by time since exposure.
 Ann Intern Med.
 2020;173(4):262-267.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32422057.